 As soon as field availability is determined for your request, you will be contacted via email with updates.
 Once finalized, a Field Agreement will be sent out via email, so that you have proof of reservation to take to the field with you.
 Review it, the email to which it is attached, and other attached files, since they all contain important information.

 How does the City decide if the field time requested will be reserved for my group?

-For Informal Field Use, requests are processed in the order received based on field availability at that time.
-For Formal Field Use, however, there is an allocation process to determine what fields are available and will be scheduled for each group requesting field time.
-The allocation process will begin for each season based on the submission deadlines listed on the Athletic Field Scheduling Timeline.
+In general, requests are processed in the order received based on field availability at that time.
+For ongoing league use, however, there is an allocation process to determine what fields are available and will be scheduled for each group requesting field time.
+The allocation process will begin for each season based on the submission deadlines listed on Request Submission Deadlines.

 What are the steps in the Allocation Process?